cosmos72/fstransform/README.md

 and even if it contains very large files, for example if some files are larger than half the device or larger than the available space.

+### REQUIREMENTS

 There are four requirements for fstransform to have a chance to succeed:

-1) the device must have a little free space, typically at least 5%
+1. the device must have a little free space, typically at least 5%

    WARNING: transforming an almost full device to 'xfs' file-system can be tricky: